Are you looking to build your business’s website on Squarespace? Use this guide to determine if Squarespace is right...

 Close the loop on the feedback: Getting the feedback is one thing, but what will you do with it?
 Once you have your feedback from your participants, show them how well you understood what they said.
 Thank them for their time and their thoughts, and go through the comments and ideas you received, and showcase how you plan to implement these changes moving forward.

 You have had your first course sell out – congratulations!
-As you are preparing for the course to start for your participants, we have compiled a list of tips for how to enforce and increase engagement in online courses.
+As you prepare for the course to start for your participants, we have compiled a list of tips for enforcing and increasing engagement in online courses.

 Be The Motivation You Wish To See: If you are looking to make this an engaging and enjoyable experience for your participants, make sure to make the content engaging.
 We recommend adding some visuals and videos to each module to allow for those visual learners to shine.